RaiRaiTheRaichu/Haru/docs/technical.md

 `deflate` in the HTTP header will cause unity to attempt at automatic decompression which will fail and softlock the game.

-Haru doesn't rely on EFT's `SimpleZlib` for (de/in)flation, instead opts for using `ZOutputStream` directly because EFT's implementation is flawed.
-The ArrayPool's buffer is rented before returning, causing overlap, which results in corrupted data.
+Haru doesn't rely on EFT's `SimpleZlib` for (de/in)flation like Aki does, it instead opts for using `ZOutputStream` directly because EFT's implementation is flawed.
+The ArrayPool's buffer is sometimes rented before returning when ran in async, causing overlap, which results in corrupted data.

 ### Embedding the server into EFT